Trillium aims to shield your high-tech car against cyberattacks

 We’ve already seen demonstrations of cars being hacked while on the road; the danger may be largely theoretical today, but it could make the jump to practical tomorrow.

 “Hacked cars pose a far greater danger than hacked desktop consumers,” Trillium’s Adrian Sossna told me.
 “The possible damage that a rogue hacked car can make is vast.
-It’s already happening, and I am confident that we will see large hacks in the next 12 months.”
+It’s already happening, and I am concerned that we will see large hacks in the next 12 months.”

 It behooves auto manufacturers to inoculate against it, considering how hard they’re pushing connectivity as a marquee feature.
 Trillium aims to be a one-stop shop for that protection.